simonverret/simonverret.github.io/_posts/2019-02-16-tensor-network-diagrams-of-typical-neural-network.md

 \vec h^{(t)} &= \tanh(\vec a^{(t)})\\\
 \vec o^{(t)} &= \vec c + \vec V\vec h^{(t)}
 \end{align}
-not only answers that they are added, and then the result is passed to the non-linear gate, we now also know it is a tanh gate.
+not only answers that they are added (although you can show concatenating yields to the same thing), and then the result is passed to the non-linear gate, we now also know it is a tanh gate.
 Moreover, two offsets $\vec b$ are unnecessary in this context; only one is needed.
 In short, the diagrammatic notation cannot be directly translated to the maths.
 I consider this a big prolem compared, for example, to Feynman diagrams, which became famous and widely used mainly because they translate directly to equations.

 <br>